 In situations like these, you should not feel embarrassed or assume that it has to do with your language ability!

-This happens to native speakers as well, and that is why we have a number of polite questions and expressions that we can use to clarify what we heard.
+That’s why we have a number of polite questions and expressions that we can use to clarify what we heard.